 Patient: 21 year old Female

 The patient is a young woman, medium build with long, dark hair, well groomed and very fashionably dressed.
-I reviewed the intake form and saw that the only complaint she listed was frequent colds and cold sores.
+I reviewed the intake form and saw that the only complaint she listed was frequent colds and cold sores (Homeopathy Treatment for Cold Sores).
 There was no family history.
 She had just penned in “OK” on the third page of the intake form.

 Practitioner: Tell me about what is troubling you.